 I think it is extremely important not to overlook one key fact.
 The amount accepted by your medical providers as payment from your health insurance company is not the only factor in deciding the value of your claim.
 It is not even the most important factor.
 This fact is best explained by one of the concurring opinions in Robinson, see below:

 Justice Lundberg Stratton warned us then that Robinson could cause juries to under-value your claims.
 The evidence can be confusing to jurors.
 And confused jurors lead to poor decisions.
 You need an attorney on your side who understands these issues.
 It is important that your attorney understand Robinson.
 Your Ohio personal injury attorney should be able to convince jurors and insurance companies of the true value of your claim, which might be substantially higher than what your medical providers have accepted as payment from your health insurance company.
+You can rely on The Jones Firm.
 Contact us today for more information.